ItzCoolllllll/Carrot-website/ourcompany.md

 Vice Person-in-Charge: Josh Da Leaf
 ```

+-reponsible for both internal and external matters

+-making websites

+-internet thing

 ```css
 Secretary Genereal: Aston Wong
 ```

+-participator OR member

 ```css
 Talents Data Manager: Hayden Da Frying Pan
 ```

+-repsonsible for managing the data of our talents count

+(talents count refers to the number of talents events that have happened)

+(usually counted in months)